-By February 2020, the Federal Reserve Bank of Kansas City had donated 100 Bank laptops to community organizations across the Bank’s seven-state District as part of an initiative to expand digital access.
+By February 2020, the Federal Reserve Bank of Kansas City had donated 100 Bank laptops to community organizations across the Bank’s seven-state District as part of an initiative to expand broadband access.
 Originally the Bank wanted to create case studies to show the variety of ways computer donations could help meet community needs.
 The Bank’s Community Development team would then promote the case studies to other employers as a low-cost way employers can support their community.

 The onset of the coronavirus pandemic, however, resulted in an accelerated timeline and expansion of the mission.
 On April 13 the Kansas City Fed launched the Employer Laptop Challenge to encourage other employers to donate, as well.
 As of late July, just three months into the campaign, more than 1,500 devices have been donated as part of the Employer Laptop Challenge